jgrabovschi/dots-nvim/README.md

   mv dots-nvim/ .config/nvim
   ```

   It should work by now.
-Feel free to change the configuration and thinker with it.
+Feel free to change the configuration and tinker with it.